Saviour Square: History

 The square was developed around 1768, as part of the Stanislavian Axis, an urban layout made of five circular squares and roads, connecting Warsaw with Ujazdów Castle, developed from the initiative of king Stanisław August Poniatowski.
 It was designed by Jan Chrystian Schuch.
 Due to its shape, it was known as the Rotunda.

 In 1784, from the initiative of king Stanisław August Poniatowski, alongside Nowowiejska Street, the settlement of Nowa Wieś (lit. from Polish: New Village) was built, where the inhabitants of the village of Ujazdów, who were displaced due to construction of Ujazdów Castle there, were settled.
 It consisted of twelve houses, placed symmetrically on both sides of the street, located between Saviour Square and Polytechnic Square.

 In 1822, next to the square, between Marszałkowska and Mokotowska Streets, the Piskorowski Farm, a 5-hectare farm, with an orchard and a greenhouse vineyard, was founded.
-In 1829, on a part of the farmland, the Red Tavern (Polish: Czerowna Karczma), owned by the Garnier family, and made from red brick, was constructed.
+In 1829, on a part of the farmland, the Garnier family built the Red Tavern (Polish: Czerowna Karczma), made from red brick.